matt-thomas-77/mcp-server-box/README.md

   --resource-group <your-resource-group> \
   --query "properties.template.containers[0].image"
 ```

+You can also update the container through the Azure Portal, by going to Container Apps -->
+box-mcp-http --> Application --> Containers

 Once updated, the MCP server is accessible at the endpoint above.
 Clients (e.g., Claude Desktop in HTTP mode) should connect to:
 ```